footios/burger/README.md

 - started the basic implementation of the Burger Builder Container.
 - added a dynamic ingredient component.
 - added Prop Type Validation.

+### commmit: outputting ingredients dynamically

+We just:

+- started the Burger Component, and
+- output ingredients dynamically

+Then in the Q&A section, we found a very interesting modification of the code.
+The first version is simple.
+It just outputs the ingredients one after the other.
+The second version gives the ability to arrange the ingredients however you want.
+For the second version, we are going to create an other branch, called 'relative positioning'